-It started long ago… well I am Barbara 72 now… so it was when I was about 10.
+It started long ago… well I am Barbara Miller 72 now… so it was when I was about 10.
 Moving from school to school at a young age, an understanding teacher arranged for me to help the librarian during the school day and she put me in charge of the biography/autobiography section.
 I ended up reading most of the books and was well on my way to an adventuresome life just like the people I had read about.
 Their adventures and achievements filled head.
 Having a racist father also helped.
 I wanted nothing of it.
 Margaret Mead was my hero.
 Gender consideration didn’t enter my thoughts.

 In middle school, I knew all the names and capitals of the African countries.
 I followed the civil rights movement closely although I lived in a close-knit homogeneous town of Boise, Idaho, USA.
-Through scholarships and work I graduated from San Francisco State University and for much of the time considered myself a hippie, experimenting with drugs, alternate living and political activism.
+Through scholarships and work I graduated from San Francisco State University and for much of the time considered myself a hippie, experimenting with drugs, alternate living, and political activism.
 The thrill of traveling to Africa although dormant was still actively fighting a battle in my subconscious.

-First Trip of Barbara
+First trip of Barbara Miller

-After two years of teaching in San Francisco, I set off on my first real trip as a world traveler – to backpack through Europe, alone, on very little money and then down to Africa.
+After two years of teaching in San Francisco, I set off on my first real trip as a world traveler – to backpack through Europe, alone, on very little money, and then down to Africa.
 Was I scared?
 A little bit.
 But mostly it was the excitement of adventure.
 Was it dangerous at times?
 Sometimes, Yes, but not most of the time.

 Currently, I have visited 65 countries of the world.
 I have lived in Nigeria and Ghana for nearly 18 years and India for 3 years.
 I have taught children in the USA, Ghana, Iraq, India, and China.
 My grandchildren live in London.
 My home is in Arizona but I like to spend part of the year in India.
 I find myself dreaming mostly of Asia and the beaches of Mexico.
 It’s never too late to dream although now I have travel restrictions and use a walker.
 I still travel.
 I just returned from China three weeks ago and find myself lamenting about all the “steps.”